|Grantee||Endangered Wildlife Trust and APOPO ↗|

 |Type||Tackling the Illegal Pangolin Trade|

-Endangered Wildlife Trust (EWT) is partnering with APOPO to develop a novel system for detecting pangolins hidden in shipping and airport containers, with the goal to deter poaching by increasing detection of smuggled pangolins.
+Endangered Wildlife Trust (EWT) and APOPO are partnering to develop a novel system for detecting pangolins hidden in shipping and airport containers, with the goal to deter poaching by increasing detection of smuggled pangolins.
 While sniffer dogs are traditionally used to detect illegal wildlife products, APOPO is starting an innovative program to train African giant pouched rats to identify pangolin shipments.
 African giant pouched rats have historically been trained to sniff for landmines leftover from wars, and now they are being trained to stop the illegal wildlife trade.
 These so-called “Hero Rats” are promising because they are cost-effective, they do not get fooled by physical barriers, and they can fit in small areas that are inaccessible to sniffer dogs.
 PCF funding is enabling EWT and APOPO to advance the program towards real-world deployment.